-3.13 If the Alternative Curriculum Recognition Panel determines that further information is required, the proponent is advised and given a specified timeframe within which to respond in writing, and/or in person.
-This step provides the opportunity to identify and address any significant differences between the curriculum (and/or reporting on student achievement) and the criteria for ensuring alignment with the Western Australian Curriculum and Assessment Outline.
+- 3.13 If the Alternative Curriculum Recognition Panel determines that further information is required, the proponent is advised and given a specified timeframe within which to respond in writing, and/or in person.
+This step provides the opportunity to identify and address any significant differences between the curriculum (and/or reporting on student achievement) and the criteria for ensuring alignment with the Western Australian Curriculum and Assessment Outline. - 3.14 The Alternative Curriculum Recognition Panel then reconsiders the submission in light of the additional information and decides whether to recommend recognition.